dietercastel/SAE/README.md

 - Uses [dont-sniff-mimetype](https://github.com/helmetjs/dont-sniff-mimetype) by default.
 - Denies frame/iframe inclusion by default (click-jacking protection) with [frameguard](https://github.com/helmetjs/frameguard).

+*NOTE : All default settings are meant to be as secure as possible and are consciously set to follow OWASP guidelines.
+Do not change optional settings just because you can because it will very likely reduce your security!*

 ## Library Options

 ### projectPath (String, REQUIRED)